-Water vapor in the troposphere (especially in the mid to upper troposphere) is an im-22 portant climate variable due to its positive feedback in a warming climate [e.g., Manabe 23 and Wetherald, 1967; Held and Soden, 2000].
-Despite this, tropospheric water vapour is 24 poorly simulated by current climate models [e.g., John and Soden, 2007].
-Traditional wa-25 ter vapour measurements from radiosondes fail to provide an accurate and global picture 26 of the distribution and evolution of water vapour in the mid to upper troposphere due 27 to their inabilities to measure accurately in drier and colder conditions [e.g., Soden and 28 Lanzante, 1996; John and Buehler, 2005].
-Better sources of water vapour measurements 29 with global coverage are satellite infrared (IR) and microwave (MW) measurements.
-The 30 IR measurements have been used to understand the role of water vapour in the climate 31 system [e.g., Soden et al., 2005; Shi and Bates, 2011].
-But there is a clear advantage in the 32 microwave climate data record (CDR), which is the availability of all-sky data, whereas 33 infrared records sample only clear areas [John et al., 2011].
-34
+[2] Water vapor in the troposphere (especially in the middle to upper troposphere) is an important climate variable due to its positive feedback in a warming climate [e.g., Manabe and Wetherald, 1967; Held and Soden, 2000].
+Despite this, tropospheric water vapor is poorly simulated by current climate models [e.g., John and Soden, 2007].
+Traditional water vapor measurements from radiosondes fail to provide an accurate and global picture of the distribution and evolution of water vapor in the middle to upper troposphere due to their inabilities to measure accurately in drier and colder conditions [e.g., Soden and Lanzante, 1996; John and Buehler, 2005].
+Better sources of water vapor measurements with global coverage are satellite infrared (IR) and microwave (MW) measurements.
+The IR measurements have been used to understand the role of water vapor in the climate system [e.g., Soden et al., 2005; Shi and Bates,

-Satellite microwave humidity sounders have been measuring tropospheric water vapour for about 20 years with the first Special Sensor Microwave Humidity Sounder (SSM-T/2; [Wilheit and al Khalaf, 1994]) in orbit in November 1991.
-Later on, the first Advanced Microwave Sounding Unit-B (AMSU-B; Saunders et al. [1995]) was launched in May 1998, and the first Microwave Humidity Sounder (MHS; Bonsignori [2007]) was launched in May 2005.
-Microwave sounding data have been found to make significant impacts on the skills of Numerical Weather Prediction (NWP) [e.g., Andersson et al., 2007].
-However,
+2011].
+But there is a clear advantage in the microwave climate data record (CDR), which is the availability of all-sky data, whereas infrared records sample only clear areas [John et al., 2011].

-42 SSM-T/2 data were not assimilated at NWP centres and the error characteristics of these 43 measurements are poorly understood.
+[3] Satellite microwave humidity sounders have been measuring tropospheric water vapor for about 20 years with the first Special Sensor Microwave Humidity Sounder (SSM-T/2) [Wilheit and al Khalaf, 1994] in orbit in November 1991.
+Later on, the first Advanced Microwave Sounding Unit-B (AMSU-B) [Saunders et al., 1995] was launched in May 1998, and the first Microwave Humidity Sounder (MHS) [Bonsignori, 2007] was launched in May 2005.
+Microwave sounding data have been found to make significant impacts on the skills of numerical weather prediction (NWP) [e.g., Andersson et al., 2007].
+However, SSM-T/2 data were not assimilated at NWP centers, and the error characteristics of these measurements are poorly understood.